โ“ Frequently Asked Questions

 What tools are supported by DefectDojo?

-If you’re looking to add a new tool to your suite, we have a list of recommended Open Source tools which you can check out here.
+If you’re looking to add a new tool to your suite, we have a list of recommended Open-Source tools which you can check out here.

 What is the different between Import and Reimport?

-Generally speaking - if a point-in-time report is what you need, Import is the best method to use.
+Generally speaking, if a point-in-time report is what you need, Import is the best method to use.
 If you are continuously running and ingesting reports from a tool, Reimport is the better method for keeping things organized.

 How can I troubleshoot Import errors?

 DefectDojo supports a wide variety of tools.
-If you’re seeing inconsistent behavior when importing a report, we recommend checking to see if the file structure matches what the tool is expecting.
-See our Parser List to see if your tool is supported, and check to make sure that the file format matches what the tool expects.
+If youโ€™re seeing inconsistent behavior when importing a report, we recommend checking if the file structure matches what the tool is expecting.
+See our Parser List to confirm that your tool is supported, and check to make sure that the file format matches what the tool expects.
 You can also compare the structure to our Unit Tests.

 DefectDojo Pro has a Universal Parser import method which allows you to handle any JSON, CSV or XML file.
 DefectDojo OS users can write custom parsers for the same purpose.